 In conclusion, body weight plays a vital role in determining the calorie expenditure during skiing.
 Skiers with higher body weights typically burn more calories due to the increased resistance encountered while skiing.
 By understanding this relationship, skiers can tailor their training regimes and nutritional intake to effectively achieve their fitness goals in the dynamic and fulfilling world of skiing.

-See also How many calories in a packet of tic tacs
+See also How many calories are in a pint of jack daniels

 Other health benefits of skiing beyond calorie burn